Bible translations into the languages of Africa: Igbo (Nigeria)

+Ikizu / Sizaki (Tanzania)

+In the summer of 2025, the New Testament of the Ikizu / Sizaki language was dedicated.
+The translation work had taken place over 19 years.

 Isoko (Nigeria)

 The translation of the Holy Bible into Isoko took place in different phases and by different people.
 It started in 1920 when one Mr Omuye and Wilson Oki under the supervision of British missionaries, Rev. Henry Protor and J. C. Aitken translated St Mark's gospel into Isoko.
 Between 1921 and 1922, the brilliant and indefatigable John-Mark Israel Eloho, who was a catechist at Uzere, translated the other Gospels and the Acts of the Apostles into Isoko.
 He later embarked on the translation of some other books of the New Testament into Isoko.

 Other people were also involved at different times in the translation of the Bible into Isoko till the entire Bible was translated.
 At the end of the day, the complete Isoko Bible (Ebaibol Eri Na) was published in 1977 as a publication of the England-based United Bible Societies for and on behalf of the Bible Society of Nigeria.